tomtseng/parallel-euler-tour-tree/README.md

 ## Future work on this repository
 * Currently the augmented skip list only augments with the size of the list.
   We should allow the user to specify the augmentation function.
-We should also add a function for querying augmented values over contiguous subsequences in the list.
 * We should try building Euler tour trees on top of augmented skip lists instead of unaugmented ones and support querying of sizes of trees in the represented forest.